AugustNing/princeton-food/README.md

 **Masa Sushi (Nassau Park)** - Close to campus and has all you can eat sushi.
 You can individually order sashimi (doesn’t come with the rice) which is nice for AYCE since you can fill up directly on raw fish without the rice

 **Sumi Ramen (Plainsboro)** - it’s pretty good ramen!
-But why would you go here when there’s like, 4 other ramen restaurants in near campus lol.
+But why would you go here when there’s like, 4 other ramen restaurants in near campus.
 It’s in the asian food mart’s shopping center

+**Pho Today (Plainsboro)** - standard pho restaurant

 **Lotus Garden (Plainsboro)** :speaking_head: - Same shopping center as asian food market and Sumi Ramen.
 A good mix of traditional Taiwanese food and chinese american classics.
 Recommended by lab mates.